Your Child. Our Focus.

 - Extended Afternoon: 3:30 – 6 pm

-*The Y will offer a half day, tuition-free program for 4 year olds from 1– 3:30 pm.
-Families can add additional hours to the program, or attend UPK only in the afternoon.
+*The Y will offer a full day, tuition-free program for 4 year olds from 9 am– 3:20 pm.
+Families can add additional hours to the program for a fee.

 What Parents Say About the Y Nursery School